 If you are driving a car and a pedestrian is suddenly obscured – say by a pillar box or your rear view mirror – your brain still knows where they are and where they will reappear in your line of vision.
 Without that ability, we would be lost in everyday life.” – Source

 You don’t need to match the skin colour of your thumb tip for normal use.
 However, if it is going to be in view for long periods of time, or attention is drawn to is, to it becomes a focus of attention, then a general similar colour may be advisable.
 For normal use and magic tricks like vanishes, there is no need to match the colour

 But it looks obvious to me!

-That's because you know it's there and are taking the time to examine it.
-Your brain is treating the thumb tip as the most important object in your field of vision.
+That’s because you know it’s there and are taking the time to examine it.
+Your brain treats the thumb tip as the most important object in your field of vision.

 To overcome this fear, you can do a simple experiment.
 Wear the thumb tip and go out shopping.
 Pay no attention to it and see if anyone takes a second look.
 Slip one on for an hour when you go out with friends.
 Don’t mention it and don’t keep looking at it.
 Just pretend it’s not there.
 You will quickly see that it goes unnoticed.

 I tried it, and they spotted it.